peterlulu666/DataStructureAndAlgorithmCodingInterview/Lecture1 Resume.md

 8. Remove the words "I"
 9. Do not describe how great you are
 10. Include action words describing what did you do and what was the result
 11. Do not describe responsibility and describe the impact
+12. Include years of experiences
+13. contain experience, project, education, technical skills

 <img src="Lecture1 Resume.png" alt="Resume" style="zoom:50%;" />